jeremybmerrill/punditbot/README.md

     - MAYBE: add support for candidate based exceptions ("Without a Clinton on the ballot, ")
     - boolean type (e.g. "had a trade deficit")?? ( already in correlates.yml )
   - can I make a hash that represents a whole sentence?? (then isolate linguistics stuff)
+  - Do I even need this Noun class?
+Will the Lexicon thing deal with noun number for me?

 sudo apt-get remove linux-headers-3.19.0-20 linux-headers-3.19.0-20-generic linux-image-3.19.0-20-generic